StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

    3. Select **Empty** and follow the steps to delete all objects in the bucket.
 5. Delete the CloudFormation template:
    1. Go to the CloudFormation service.
    2. Select the StackState CloudFormation template.
-This will be named `stackstate-resources` if created via the quick deploy method, otherwise the name was user-defined.
+If created via the quick deploy method, this has the name `stackstate-resources`.
+Otherwise, the name was user-defined.
    3. In the top right of the console, select **Delete**.

 #### AWS CLI